The Off Season

 About six months prior to our second year as snowbirds, we invited extended family to visit us in Destin.
 Beth and Alan are seasoned snowbirds who spend time in Gulf Shores, Alabama and they had never been to Destin.
-So they visited us at the start of their snowbird season and then a few days later, at the end of our snowbird season, we drove an hour and a half to Gulf Shores to stay with them.
+So they visited us at the start of their snowbird season and then a few days later, at the end of our snowbird season, we drove to Gulf Shores to stay with them.
 It was a fantastic experience, because not only did we get better acquainted, we each had personal tour guides to show us new and different regions.

 Invite Loved Ones to Visit Your Snowbird Home